- 01. Why Take Up Boxing?

 What’s Next, After Your First Boxing Class?

-Then, once the bases are in place, we can more easily branch-out to courses in several clubs, the advantage is to be able to confront sparring partners regularly and in good spirits, and not just spar with your coach.
+Then, once the bases are in place, we can more easily branch out to courses in several clubs; the advantage is to confront sparring partners regularly and in good spirits, not just spar with your coach.